 Our cheapest pick, the Beexcellent Gaming Headset, is cost-effective but also very high quality.
 It has a 40 mm magnetic neodymium driver and a 360 degree soundscape.
 It has a frequency response of 15-20,000 Hz.
 This has a volume wheel for easy adjustment on the go.
 This headset has a 3.5 mm audio jack making it compatible with a variety of PC’s and consoles.

 This gaming headset has a noise cancellation boom microphone to provide clear audio input and block out excess noise.
 This microphone has a 120 degree flexible design so you can position it to wherever is the most comfortable.
 It also has a one touch mute button for easy use.
 It has a microphone of sensitivity of -38 dB.

 This gaming headset is very durable and flexible.
 The stretchable headband is made of ABS plastic and tungsten steel to make it both sturdy and adjustable.
 The earcups are ergonomically designed and made with soft memory foam.
 For a nice visual effect, this headset has LED lights which you can use by plugging in a USB.
 The cord on this headset is about 6 feet.

 5. Mpow EG3 Pro

 The EG3 Pro from Mpow is another very affordable and high quality option for all Rainbow Six Siege players.
-You can get this in gold or red, though the red is a few dollars more.
+You can get this in gold or red.
 This gaming headset provides high quality surround sound and has a 50 mm audio driver.
 It has a good frequency response range of 20-20,000 Hz.
 Like the others on this list, this headset has good compatibility with numerous platforms thanks to a 3.5 mm audio jack.

 Mpow EG3 Pro